makrai/notes/rogers2002-bertology.md

 ### 4.2.1 Heads with linguistic functions

-* The "heterogeneous" attention pattern shown in Figure 3 could potentially be linguistically interpretable, and a number of studies focused on identifying the functions of self-attention heads.
-In particular, some BERT heads seem to
+* The "heterogeneous" attention pattern shown in Figure 3 could be linguistically interpretable, and a number of studies focused on identifying their functions
 * syntactic relations
   * Htut+ (2019) and Clark+ (2019) report that
-    * there are BERT heads that attended significantly more than a random baseline to words in certain syntactic positions.
-The
+    * there are BERT heads that attended significantly more than a random baseline to words in certain syntactic positions
     * datasets and methods used in these studies differ, but they both find that
     * heads that attend to words in obj role more than the positional baseline
     * evidence for nsubj, advmod, and amod varies between these two studies